openeverest/everest.github.io/README.md

-# Everest Open Source Website
+# OpenEverest Website

-This is the official website for [openeverest.dev](https://openeverest.dev) - the Everest open source project.
+This is the official website for [openeverest.io](https://openeverest.io) - the Everest open source project.
 Everest is the first open-source platform for automated database provisioning and management.

 ## Technologies